Protecting your kayak from dust, dirt, and grime while it’s in storage or transit is no easy task. Thankfully, kayak covers are here to save the day.

 Seals also built this drape with a universal fit construction so that it’s compatible with sit-in kayaks that don’t have a well-defined cockpit coaming.
 It comes in three different sizes (including one for tandem kayaks), so it’s easy to find a suitable model for your needs.

-Do note that this drape can only work with kayaks with cockpits that are no more than 26” wide, so it’s not suitable for very wide recreational or fishing kayaks.
+Do note that this drape can only work with kayaks with cockpits that are no more than 26” wide, so it’s not suitable for very wide kayaks.
 However, despite this shortcoming, it’s still a fantastic choice for paddlers that want a blend of durability, performance, and versatility in their gear.

 Best Storage Bag for Inflatable Kayaks: Advanced Elements Inflatable Kayak Pack